LoopKit/loopdocs/docs/faqs/FAQs.md

 The answer is varied, but a few hours from start to finish, depending on where you are starting and how comfortable you are with your computer.

-If you'd rather break it up into several shorter bits of effort, the [`Build App`](../build/step1.md) section is divided into convenient stopping points with Time Estimates for each step.
+If you'd rather break it up into several shorter bits of effort, the [`Build App`](../build/overview.md) section is divided into convenient stopping points with Time Estimates for each step.
 You can do one or more steps depending on what kind of time you have available.

 ## Does Loop cost money?

 Yes, there are some costs, beyond the obvious costs of owning a pump and CGM.

-The [RileyLink kit](https://getrileylink.org/) costs $150.
-This is a one-time cost and many people still have their original RileyLinks from nearly 3 years ago running just fine.
-I highly recommend purchasing two RileyLinks when financially feasible, to have one as a backup in case of accidental damage.
+There are several options for the [radio-links](../build/step5.md#radio-link-options) at this time.
+They typically cost around $150.
+This is a one-time cost and the radio-links should last for years (unless it goes swimming, goes through the wash, gets run over by a car, etc.).
+It's fine to buy one radio-link and make sure you want to Loop, but if you can afford it, go on and get two or get two different kinds.
+Once you Loop, you'll want a backup.
+Because some of the newer radio-links have features some people prefer, you may find posts on [The Looped Facebook Group](https://www.facebook.com/groups/TheLoopedGroup) offering to sell their RileyLink for a reduced cost.

 The Apple Developer License can be done for free, however, you will have to rebuild your Loop app every 7 days.
 That could get very tedious.
 The $99 annual Apple Developer program enrollment is an excellent investment.

-There are no other costs, ongoing or initial, to use Loop.
+There are no other costs, ongoing or initial, to use Loop beyond what you already pay for your CGM, pump supplies and insulin.

 ## Do I need to own my own Apple computer?

 You don't have to own your own Apple computer, but you do need to at least borrow one.
 It would be really good to have longer term ability to borrow that computer again for [updating Loop](../build/updating.md#when-to-update) later, when needed.

-If you are borrowing an Apple computer, you should ask the person to (1) update to Mojave and (2) [download Xcode for free](https://developer.apple.com/xcode/) before you get together to build your Loop app.
-The updates and download of Xcode can take a couple hours depending on the person's internet speed...so best to do those steps well ahead of time to save trouble.
+If you are borrowing an Apple computer, look at the required minimum settings associated with your iPhone [Compatible Computer](../build/step1.md#macos) and [Xcode Version](../build/step8.md#how-do-all-the-minimum-versions-relate-to-each-other)

 ## Can I use a PC or Windows computer to build?

 Yes, you can...sort of.
 There is a hacked way of installing macOS on a Windows computer called "Virtual Machine".
-[This link](https://macosvmware.tech.blog/) may provide some helpful information for that if you want to learn more...but it's up to you and Google if you hit a road block.
-This Virtual Machine method will not work on PCs that have AMD processors either, so double check your computer before to confirm you don't have an old AMD processor.
-These docs do not provide troubleshooting tips for Virtual Machine installation or use.
+[This link](https://macosvmware.tech.blog/) provides some helpful information.
+This Virtual Machine method will not work on PCs that have AMD processors either, so double check your computer before to confirm you don't have an AMD processor.
+If you want to try this, there are mentors on [The Looped Facebook Group](https://www.facebook.com/groups/TheLoopedGroup) who can assist.

 ## How often do I need to get on the computer for Loop?